Cold sore. Fever blister. Herpes simplex virus-1. These babies go by a lot of different names, but the experience is always the same:

 Cold sores might also cause fever, sore throat, and swollen lymph nodes.

 Skin creams and gels can help ease the pain of cold sores and make them go away faster.
 Talk to your dentist and doctor if you want help fighting the effects of a cold sore.
 Long-term treatment may also help reduce the frequency and severity of your outbreaks.

-Dr. Sevey and Dr. Atwell, your Bangor dentists are taking new patients and would love to help you love your smile!
+Dr. Sevey and Dr. Sigwart, your Bangor dentists are taking new patients and would love to help you love your smile!
 Make an appointment with us today if you have questions about cold sores or any other oral health issue.